 All the scenarios have an executive summary that tells you "how to run [foo] in five minutes".
 This section broadly explains the plot and what's likely to happen if the players do various things, or nothing at all.
 This is essential and something many RPG scenarios released in the present day lack.
 Adventures are typically written like mystery novels, where the GM learns what happens at the end rather than from a solid executive summary at the beginning.

-I think most of these adventures would benefit from being shorter, especially for convention play.
+I think Carcosa, New Jersey is the best designed scenario, and Los Almost is the most fun to read.
+The others have less evocative premises or look like they'd be a hassle to run.
+Recounting the Cost is the only one that seems paced appropriately, the rest would benefit from being shorter, especially for convention play.
 This may be a change in social norms around what the appropriate length is.
-I recall actual play scenarios of Adam Scott Glancy's convention scenarios from the early 2010s which went well over the four hour mark, when today three hours is considered the norm.
+I recall actual plays of Adam Scott Glancy's convention scenarios from the 2000s which went well over the four hour mark, when today three hours is considered the norm.